TrustyJAID/Trusty-cogs/README.md

 | Dev | **Release** | A copy of the developer commands in redbot with `sudo` replacing `mock` like V2.
 NOTE:This bypasses the `--dev` flag and is not recommended unless you know what you're doing. |
 | Hue | **Release** | A cog to control Philips Hue lights through discord.
 Not tested with bots outside the home network. |

-Any questions you can find me and TrustyBot over on [my server](https://discord.gg/wVVrqej) or on the [Redbot Cog Support server](https://discord.gg/GET4DVk)
+Any questions you can find [TrustyBot](https://discordapp.com/api/oauth2/authorize?client_id=268562382173765643&permissions=2146958583&scope=bot) and myself over on [my server](https://discord.gg/wVVrqej) or on the [Redbot Cog Support server](https://discord.gg/GET4DVk).

 ## Credits